Grim-hue/basic-web-frontend-project-IT/README.md

 3. Navigate through the pages using the links provided in the navigation menu.
 4. For dynamic features (e.g., chat functionality), ensure JavaScript is enabled in your browser.

-## Future Improvements

-- Consolidate duplicate chat pages (`fake_chatX.html`) to make the project more modular.
-- Add server-side functionality to make the chat and login pages functional.
-- Improve the accessibility of the project by further testing and implementing ARIA roles.
-- Enhance the design by adding CSS animations and transitions.

----

 **Created by André Freitas Carlos Arvela**